 IV.
 Import and Trade Regulations

 It is important for any overseas companies looking to enter the Chinese footwear market to take note of the relevant standards that apply.
 Under the Standardisation Law of the People’s Republic of China, which came into force on 1 April 1989, there are four levels of standards – national, industry, local and corporate.
 The national standards are subdivided into mandatory (GB) and recommended (GB/T).
 The industry standards are similarly divided – mandatory (QB) and recommended (QB/T).
 Overall, footwear falls into the light industry category, where the local standards are mandatory standards enforced within particular administrative regions, while the corporate standards apply internally within any given enterprise.
-For all enquiries with regard to the relevant standards, visit the website of Standardisation Administration of China.
+For all enquiries with regard to the relevant standards, visit the website of the Standardisation Administration of China.

-- For 2017, the tariff rates levied by China on selected imported footwear products are as follows:
+For 2018, the tariff rates levied by China on selected imported footwear products are as follows:

 Under CEPA, in principle, all Hong Kong products manufactured in compliance with the rules of origin can enter the mainland market with a zero tariff rate.
 As such, footwear products are entitled to zero tariffs and Hong Kong companies can clearly benefit from this arrangement when accessing the mainland market.

-As of 1 September 2015, however, a new set of standards – Technical Specification for Export Footwear (SN/T 1309-2015) – has been applicable to the inspection of China’s footwear imports and exports, replacing the previous SN/T 1309.1 – SN/T 1309.7 series of standards.
+As of 1 September 2015, a new set of standards – Technical Specification for Export Footwear (SN/T 1309-2015) – has been applicable to the inspection of China’s footwear imports and exports, replacing the previous SN/T 1309.1 – SN/T 1309.7 series of standards.